-Certification

-Certification Authorities must comply with the provisions of the NAESB Business Practice Standards and Models Relating To Public Key Infrastructure (PKI) and conform to the NAESB Certification Program to be considered an Authorized Certification Authority.
-Upon achieving NAESB certification, NAESB will provide the North American Electric Reliability Corporation (NERC) with the names of Authorized Certification Authorities.
-The certificate authority will immediately be authorized to display the NAESB certification mark and will be authorized to claim compliance with NAESB Business Practice Standards WEQ-012.
-All industry applications (e.g., OASIS) secured under these Business Practice Standards WEQ-012 must permit access to any legitimate user that presents a valid electronic Certificate issued by an Authorized Certification Authority.

-NAESB may rescind an Authorized Certification Authority’s certification, for cause, at any time by providing 30 days notice in writing to the Authorized Certification Authority.
-Authorized Certification Authority’s that receive a rescission notice from NAESB are required to notify all affected Certificate holders within 5 days that their NAESB Business Practice Standards and Models Relating To Public Key Infrastructure (PKI) certification has been rescinded and their Certificates will no longer be valid.

-Certificate Authority’s must be recertified by NAESB upon any of the following events:

-Purchase, sale or merger of the Authorized Certification Authority by/with another entity

-Renewal as required by the NAESB Certification Program

 Scope

-The NAESB Business Practice Standards and Models Relating To Public Key Infrastructure (PKI) provide for an infrastructure to secure electronic communications.
-The NAESB Business Practice Standards and Models Relating To Public Key Infrastructure (PKI) dictate the obligations of both Authorized Certification Authorities and End Entities that will rely on this infrastructure.
+The NAESB Business Practice Standards and Models Relating To Public Key Infrastructure (PKI) facilitate an infrastructure to secure electronic communications.
+The NAESB Business Practice Standards and Models Relating To Public Key Infrastructure (PKI) establish the obligations of both Authorized Certification Authorities and End Entities under these standards .
 These Business Practice Standards WEQ-012 do not specify how Certificates issued by Authorized Certification Authorities are to be used to secure specific software applications or electronic transactions.
 Those standards will be developed under separate NAESB Business Practice Standards.

-This standard is comprised of two complimentary and interdependent documents, “The NAESB Business Practice Standards and Models Relating To Public Key Infrastructure (PKI)” (“Core WEQ-012”) and “NAESB Accreditation Requirements for Certification Authorities”, (“Accreditation Document”).
-Collectively these two documents are referred to as the “Business Practice Standards WEQ-012”.
-The first is the Core WEQ-012 document (this document), which contains the formal set of WEQ-012 standards that are expected to remain in force until being replaced or retired through the normal course of evolution within NAESB.
-The second document, the Accreditation Document, contains technical specifications that may be revised, as needed, to address changes in technology, the identification of new security threats or any other purpose which NAESB finds necessary.
-In the event of a conflict between the two documents the Accreditation document shall take precedence.
+This standard is comprised of two related documents, “The NAESB Business Practice Standards and Models Relating To Public Key Infrastructure (PKI)” (“WEQ-012 Business Practice Standards”) and “NAESB Accreditation Requirements for Certification Authorities”, (“Accreditation Document”).
+Collectively these two documents are referred to as the “PKI Requirements”.
+The WEQ-012 Business Practice Standards document contains the WEQ-012 standards.
+The second document, the Accreditation Document, contains technical specifications that may be revisedto address changes in technology, the identification of new security threats or any other purpose which NAESB finds necessary.
+The WEQ-012 Business Practice Standards should be interpreted and applied consistent with the terms of the Accreditation Document.

 Commitment to Open Business Practice Standards

-The recommendations contained in this document should align with industry best practices for PKI as prescribed by the NIST and Technology in publication NIST SP 800-32, Internet Engineering Task Force PKI guidelines and standards (e.g. RFC 3280, 3647, 4210, and any successor standards etc.) and other broadly accepted/adopted standards from internationally recognized standards bodies.
+The Business Practice Standards contained in this document are intended to align with industry best practices for PKI as prescribed by the NIST in publication NIST SP 800-32, Internet Engineering Task Force PKI guidelines and standards (e.g. RFC 3280, 3647, 4210, and any successor standards etc.) and other broadly accepted/adopted standards from internationally recognized standards bodies.

-To assist Certification Authorities and End Entities evaluating/comparing particular Certification Authorities in determining compliance with the provisions in these Business Practice Standards WEQ-012, cross references to the Set of Provisions outlined in RFC 3647 for CPs and/or Certification Practice Statements are provided in parenthesis for each major section.
+To assist End Entities evaluating/comparing particular Certification Authorities in determining compliance with the provisions in these Business Practice Standards WEQ-012, cross references to the Set of Provisions outlined in RFC 3647 for CPs and/or Certification Practice Statements are provided in parenthesis for each major section.
 These RFC cross references are for reference only; they are not to be considered as part of the NAESB Business Practice Standards WEQ-012.